bytebase/bytebase.com/content/docs/data-query-and-export/data-export.md

 In Enterprise plan, users need to apply for data exporter role before exporting data for data security governance.

-1. Go to the home page or project list page, and click the `Export data` button.
+1. Go to the home page or project list page, and click **Export data**.

    ![request-querier-or-exporter-role](/docs/data-query-and-export/request-querier-or-exporter-role.webp)